vectary/vectary.github.io/viewer-api/methods.md

 ```

 ### getScale()
-Get the actual dimmensions of the mesh by name.
+Get the actual dimmensions of the mesh or group by name.
-- Input: Mesh name (string)
+- Input: Mesh/Group name (string)
 - Returns: Promise<[number, number, number]>

 ```javascript